Make Rebecca Great Again: Production

 The character of Ted Lasso first appeared in 2013 as part of NBC Sports promoting their coverage of the Premier League, portrayed by Jason Sudeikis.
 In October 2019, Apple TV+ gave a series order to a series focused on the character, with Sudeikis reprising his role and co-writing the episode with executive producer Bill Lawrence.
 Sudeikis and collaborators Brendan Hunt and Joe Kelly started working on a project around 2015, which evolved further when Lawrence joined the series.
 The episode was directed by Declan Lowney and written by main cast member Jason Sudeikis from a story by consulting producer Joe Kelly and main cast member Brendan Hunt.
 This was Lowney's first directing credit, Sudeikis' third writing credit, Kelly's third writing credit, and Hunt's third writing credit for the show.

 Disney initially denied permission to license "Let it Go" from the 2013 film Frozen for Rebecca's karaoke scene.
 However, the writers were adamant in using the song, and filmed the scene with it with the hopes of using the finished product to change Disney's minds.
 They did record an alternate scene of Rebecca singing Gloria Gaynor's "I Will Survive" in case the strategy did not work.
-After being presenting the filmed scene, Disney reversed its denial and licensed the song for the episode.
+After being presented the filmed scene, Disney reversed its denial and licensed the song for the episode.